floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Section 318.14 (4) of the 2019 Florida Statutes makes provisions for offenders who wish to enter a payment plan with the court's clerk.
 However, installment payment is not available in all counties.
 Therefore, offenders who need more time to pay or don't have the capacity to pay at once should approach the clerk of court to discuss the arrangement.

-The type of speeding ticket issued will determine if it can be dismissed in a court hearing.
+The type of speeding ticket issued typically determines if it can be dismissed in a court hearing.
 Regular speeding tickets issued for going five mph or 21 mph beyond the stipulated speed limit in Florida may be dismissed easily in court.

 Severe punishments are given to offenders who drive 30 mph or 49 mph beyond the speed limit.
 According to Section 316.1926, road users who drive 50 mph beyond the speed limit stand the risk of getting a jail sentence on the third violation.
 As such, these offenses are not easily dismissed in a Florida ticket court.

-Dismissal is only possible if the prosecutor (the officer who issued the ticket) fails to show up at the court hearing.
-The offender's attitude at the scene of the offense may also help in dismissing the case.
-However, it is best to hire an expert traffic ticket attorney in Florida who has some experience with speeding offenses.
+Dismissal may be possible if the prosecutor (the officer who issued the ticket) fails to show up at the court hearing.
+The offender's attitude at the scene of the offense may also be considered when determining ticket dismissal.

-In most cases, an offender who pleads guilty is required to pay the ticket fine and enroll in a traffic school course.
-However, admission of guilt results in violation points which will be placed in the driver's record.
+In most cases, an offender who pleads guilty may be required to pay the ticket fine and enroll in a traffic school course.
+However, admission of guilt usually results in violation points being added to the driver's record.
 This has two implications:

 • The driver is less likely to get a fair car insurance rate in the future